kimsangsub1/myproject/Readme.txt

 Hello git world!
 make some file for practicing this method

-There are many functions in this program.
+There are many functions in this program

+If I eat some delicious things, then what can you do for me????